-A receivership is a form of external administration that can be commenced by either a secured creditor or, in limited circumstances, by a court order.
+A receivership is a form of external administration that can be commenced either by a secured creditor or, in limited circumstances, by a court order.
 The most common form of receivership involves a secured creditor exercising its powers under a security interest held over some or all of a company's assets and appointing a receiver over those assets.
+A receiver must be a registered liquidator with ASIC.
+Additionally, there are a range of circumstances disqualifying a person from accepting an appointment as a receiver which are designed to ensure that receivers are appropriately independent.

 A receivership may occur concurrently with a liquidation or administration.

-The receiver will usually (although not always) act as the agent for the company and will have extensive powers, as prescribed in the security document and under the Corporations Act, to arrange for the orderly sale of the secured assets for the benefit of the secured creditor.
+The receiver will usually (but not always) act as the agent for the company and will have extensive powers, as prescribed in the security document and under the Corporations Act, to arrange for the orderly sale of the secured assets for the benefit of the secured creditor.
 In realising that property, as a general proposition, receivers are under a duty when selling or exercising a power of sale of secured property to take all reasonable care to: